ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

    Yes, all lists are included in *ATC-wrapper* div.
 You can override it in your child theme style.css

 = Can I remove the selector, so that the plugin will display only one list? = Yes.
-Just use the *show* option as explained in description
+Just use the *show* option to display only one list, as explained in description

+== Screenshots ==

+1. The Shortcode generator in the Tools admin backend

 == Changelog ==

+= 2.0 =
+* Introduced new admin backend tool: shortcode automatic generator form
+* Added Dutch translation (credits to Rolf van Gelder)

 = 1.8.1 =
 * Added Norwegian translation.